MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/searching-for-multiple-occurrences-design-pattern.md

 ## Example

-The following illustrates an example of the multiple occurences design pattern.
+The following illustrates an example of the multiple occurrences design pattern.

     static void textBufferFind(Args _args)
     {